 Headaches happen when the nerve endings in different parts of your head and neck become irritated.
 There are many different kinds of headaches that occur for a variety of reasons.
 Here are some of the most common:

-Each attack can last 15 minutes to 3 hours
+- Each attack can last 15 minutes to three hours

 "Get back to living your days uninterrupted by pain."

 HOW CAN I GET RELIEF FROM HEADACHE PAIN?